AmoghKondapalli/Multi-Monitor-Mouse-Teleporter/README.md

 2) Run the reqs.py file before running the MouseHead.py
 3) Run MouseHead with the usual "python3 MouseHead.py" in your terminal

-### Status:
+#### Status:
-Current version is only capable for monitors on the right, but the code can be modified quite easily for a monitor on the left, or more than 2 monitor setups.
+1) Current version is only capable for monitors on the right, but the code can be modified quite easily for a monitor on the left, or more than 2 monitor setups.
-Currently working on a GUI on the Qt Framework.
+2) Primarily focusing on a GUI which is customizable for a wide range of workflows.
+(Qt Framework)